qexat/garnet/README.md

    re-export `core`, because then more programs could be `no_std` implicitly.  `alloc` is kinda a red-headed stepchild in this hierarchy; Zig's approach of explicit allocator objects everywhere may or may not be superior.
+Talk to some of the stdlib or embedded people about how they'd *want* to arrange it if they could; papering over weird platforms like wasm is a known annoyance.
+ * Syntax inconsistencies/nuisances: Fiddly match blocks, <>'s for generics (though the turbofish is wonderful), i32 is both a type and a module, -> and => being different is a PITA,

 ## Glory points in Rust to exploit or even enhance